thegetty/quire/README.md

 This is the mono-repository for [Quire](https://quire.getty.edu/).
 It contains:

--   [packages/cli](https://github.com/thegetty/quire/tree/main/packages): the quire command-line interface
+-   [packages/cli](https://github.com/thegetty/quire/tree/main/packages): the quire command-line interface for Quire
--   [starters/default](https://github.com/thegetty/quire/tree/main/starters): a default starter project
+-   [starters/default](https://github.com/thegetty/quire/tree/main/starters): default starter content used as placeholder content when starting a new Quire project
--   [themes/default](https://github.com/thegetty/quire/tree/main/themes): the default publication them
+-   [themes/default](https://github.com/thegetty/quire/tree/main/themes): default theme designed to broadly cover a full range of use-cases and to demonstrate the range of Quire content model

 ### Quick Install: MacOS